BeatsNCode/Klaviyo-SA-Tech-Assessment/README.md

 ###### Klaviyo Account ID Used for Testing: `Qg3FLb`
 ###### List ID Used for Testing: `UwaMMy`

-To test functionality of this solution, first import CSV file located in `csv_file` folder into `SA Tech Assessment List`, and assign both Email and SMS consent, if consent is not already present.
+To test functionality of this solution, add new profiles into `SA Tech Assessment List`, and include both `Email` and `Phone Number`.